knative/docs/blog/docs/articles/demystifying-activator-on-path.md

 ```

 `TotalCapacity` is calculated as ready_pod_count*revision_total.
 The default TBC is set to 200.

+For the Knative Autoscaler it holds the following.

+!!! important
+    If EBC >=0 then we have enough capacity to serve the traffic and the activator will be removed from the path.

-Now with the above defaults and given the fact that a request needs to stay around for some time in order for concurrency metrics to show enough load, it means you can't get EBC>=0 with a hello-world example.
+Now with the above defaults and given the fact that a request needs to stay around for some time in order for concurrency metrics to show enough load for the counted period, it means you can't get EBC>=0 with a hello-world example where requests finish pretty quickly.
-The latter which is often confusing for the newcomer as the Knative service never enters serve mode.
+The latter is often confusing for the newcomer as it seems that the Knative service never enters the serve mode.
-In the next example, we will show the lifecycle of a Knative service that also moves to serve mode and how EBC is calculated in practice.
+In the next example, we will show the lifecycle of a Knative service that also moves to the serve mode and how EBC is calculated in practice.

 Here is a service that has a target concurrency value of 10 and tbc=10: